saf-dmitry/taskpaper-mode/README.md

 ![](./images/screencast_02.gif)

 TaskPaper mode is implemented on top of Outline mode.
 Visibility cycling and structure editing help to work with the outline structure.
 Special commands also provided for outline-aware filtering, tags manipulation, sorting, refiling, and archiving of items.
-For querying a collection of TaskPaper files, TaskPaper mode also includes a powerful agenda mode.
+For querying a collection of TaskPaper files, TaskPaper mode also includes a powerful Agenda mode.

 # About This Manual